Privacy Policy

 B. FERPA

 The Commons may disclose Student information to fulfill the purpose for which you provide it and to enforce or apply agreements with The Commons.
+When schools provide contact emails and enable service emails, The Commons processes that data as a school official for a school-directed educational purpose.

 The Commons adheres to the Family Educational Rights and Privacy Act (FERPA), as applicable, when it is providing Services to Institutions in the United States and acting as an authorized “school official” through its relationships with the Institutions as an educational partner.
 The Commons works with Institutions to ensure compliance with FERPA and applicable privacy laws, including by designing its App in a privacy-forward manner such that it only contains de-identified data concerning students.
 FERPA is a federal law that affords students (or parents/guardians for students under 18 or not enrolled in a post-secondary Institution) certain rights with respect to their education records.